Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/GettingStarted.md

 1. You will need to have a Java Runtime Environment (JRE) installed on your machine, version 11 at least.

-2. Download the pipeline's JAR, in the `build` folder.
+2. Download the pipeline's JAR from the [release page](https://github.com/strategicfutureslab/Topic_Mapping_Pipeline/releases).

 3. Create a `project.json` file:
     - follow the rest of this guide for more details, starting with the [System Overview](SystemOverview.md);